microsoft/PartnerResources/_docs/Skilling/Azure Security Academy/content/Azure DDoS Protection.md

 layout: page
 title: All About Azure DDoS Protection
 sorttitle: TBD
 description: Distributed denial of service (DDoS) attacks are some of the largest availability and security concerns facing customers.
 Azure DDoS Protection provides enhanced DDoS features, automatically protecting Azure resources in a virtual network.
-In this session, learn more about the dangers of DDoS and Azure's answer to rising threats, including Azure DDoS Protection Standard's capabilities, setup, and operation (e.g., Adaptive Tuning, Migitation Pipelines or Metrics, etc).
+In this session, learn more about the dangers of DDoS and Azure's answer to rising threats, including Azure DDoS Protection Standard's capabilities, setup, and operation (e.g., Adaptive Tuning, Mitigation Pipelines or Metrics, etc.).
 updated: 2022-10-30
 permalink: /skilling/azure-security-academy/azure-ddos
 youtubeid: 2bhYg6FoqLg